 Is the application for a REAL ID easier than for a passport?

 There is no standard application for REAL IDs.
 It varies per state.
-Generally speaking, it’s fairly easy to get a REAL ID, and it usually will take less time to process than a passport.
+Generally speaking, it’s fairly easy to get a REAL ID.
+Each state issues its own application and process, requiring proof of identity, Social Security (or ineligibility), and residency per DHS guidance.
 Most states’ processes include bringing various documents to the Department of Motor Vehicles (DMV) that prove your identity and residency in the state, then you will receive your ID in the mail.

-But if you are looking to get a REAL ID driver’s license, and you do not already have a driver’s license, that will take far more effort, as you will have to take a permit test and practice driving with a learner permit first.
-Passport applications require filing out paperwork, showing documents and going to a passport acceptance facility in-person.
+But if you are looking to get a REAL ID driver’s license, and you do not already have a driver’s license, that will take far more effort.
+If you are applying for a first-time driver’s license, you must follow the standard driver licensing process (written permit, behind-the-wheel requirements, testing) in addition to presenting REAL ID documentation.
+That makes obtaining a REAL ID driver’s license more time-consuming than a simple ID upgrade, as you will have to take a permit test and practice driving with a learner permit first.

 Conclusion

-REAL IDs will not be accepted for international travel, but they will be required for domestic air travel beginning May 7, 2025.
+REAL IDs are not accepted for international travel, but they are required for domestic air travel since May 7, 2025.
 A passport will be accepted as an alternative to a REAL ID, and it can be used for international travel.
+The bottom line?
+If you already have a passport, use it for both domestic and international flights.
+If you fly domestically often, getting a REAL ID can be a convenient option that lets you keep your passport safely stored at home.

 REAL ID versus passport: Frequent questions

-The foregoing article was last updated on the 20th of February 2025.
+The foregoing article was last updated in December 2025.
 It does not contain legal advice and is for informational purposes only.
 KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Sources: